mmkal/pgkit/packages/client/readme.md

 This will use zod to validate each row returned by your query.

+### Other validators

 Note that zod is not a dependency of this library, nor even a peer dependency.
-In fact, you could use a different library entirely, as long as you provide a "type" which has a `parse` method:
+You can use any library which conforms to [standard-schema](https://github.com/standard-schema/standard-schema):

 ```ts
 import * as v from 'valibot'